If you’re ready for editing, you’re in a good place.

 I bought new sweaters for the whole crew today; I found a clearance sale on winter clothes.

-Colons are used to introduce a list of nouns or set off a quote or example.
+Use colons to introduce a list of nouns or set off a quote or example.

 You’ll need these things for the first day of class: a calculator, graph paper, and a set of colored pencils.

 Tolstoy said it best: “If you want to be happy, be.”

 The salary couldn’t compensate for the negatives of the job: long hours, grumpy co-workers, and a terrible commute.